wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

     }
 ```

 Here I'm using the `NamedParameterJdbcTemplate` to execute the raw SQL query, which finds the top `n` (10 by default) recipeIds from the `recipe_embeddings` table.
-The list of retrieved recipeIds is then used to get full recipe data from the `recipe` table.
+The list of retrieved recipeIds is then used to get the full recipe data from the `recipe` table.

 The most interesting part is how vectors are compared here: